Chocolate City

 Swedish chocolate and Belgian beer.
 A perfect combination.
 In Ljungsbro and in close proximity to Vreta Monastery, lies the award-winning brewery Vreta Klosters Bryggeri, which specializes in craft beers of the Belgian type.
 Here, brewery tours with beer tastings are offered, along with farm sales of strong beer, and there is a taproom with food, beer, wine, and non-alcoholic options.
 Vreta Kloster Bryggeri also continuously organizes live performances and a music, culture, and beer festival.

-And as if that weren’t enough, there’s even more to discover in the area around Ljungsbro and Bergs locks.
-It’s not too late for a round of golf or enjoy a good meal at Vreta Klosters golf club.
-Another tasty tip is Malfors café and restaurant, which is beautifully located right next to the Göta canal.
-If you’re more in the mood for activity, you can take a trip past Ljungsbro activity park.
-Here, there’s something for everyone with a large skate park, swings, golf football, military obstacle course, senior gym, barbecue area, DJ booth, and agility-inspired course for the dogs.
-Or take your newly purchased confectionery finds and feast on them in the well-organized and accessible nature reserve Motala Ströms Ravine located just outside the Ljungsbro community.
+And as if all this weren’t enough, there’s even more to explore in the area around Ljungsbro and Berg’s locks.
+It’s not too late for a round of golf or enjoy a good meal at Vreta Klosters Golf Club.
+Another foodie tip is Malfors café and restaurant beautifully situated right next to the Göta Canal.
+If you’re feeling active, you can take a trip to Ljungsbro Activity Park.
+There’s something for everyone here with a large skate park, swings, footgolf, military obstacle course, senior gym, barbecue corner, DJ booth, and an agility-inspired course for dogs.
+Or bring your newly purchased confectionery finds and feast on them in the well-organized and accessible nature reserve Motala Ströms Ravin located just outside the Ljungsbro community.
 Here you can visit a damp deciduous forest in a partially dried-up riverbed that evokes associations with the Amazon rainforest.
-If you’d rather experience an 18th-century castle, head to Ljungs castle, where the most famous owner is Axel von Fersen the Younger.
-Enjoy guided tours or outdoor walks, exhibitions, chamber music, and lectures.
+If you’d rather experience an 18th-century castle, head to Ljung’s Castle, where the most famous owner is Axel von Fersen the Younger.
+Take part in guided tours or outdoor walks, exhibitions, chamber music, and lectures.

-And psst… Right next to Ljungsbro is of course Linköping with plenty more to discover!
+And psst… Right next to Ljungsbro lies Linköping with plenty more to discover!